aerogear/aerogear-android-core/README.md

 ## Usage

 There are three supported ways of developing apps using Aerogear for Android.
-Development may be done with Maven, ADT on Eclipse, and Android Studio.
+Development may be done with Maven and Android Studio.
 Maven and Android Studio feature good dependency and library management and are far easier to get set up and developing.
-Eclipse with ADT is the current stable and traditional way of performing Android development.

 ### Android Studio
 Add to your application's `build.gradle` file
 ```
 dependencies {
-  compile 'org.jboss.aerogear:aerogear-android-core:2.0-SNAPSHOT@aar'
+  compile 'org.jboss.aerogear:aerogear-android-core:2.0.0-SNAPSHOT@aar'
   //My other dependencies
 }
 ```